suryadipnag/openstack-vim-driver/docs/user-guide/resources.md

     tosca.yaml
 ```

-To use TOSCA when finding references, add a template to your Resource package with the name `discover.yaml` or `discover.yml`:
+To use TOSCA when finding references to your externally managed Resource, add a template to your Resource package with the name `discover.yaml` or `discover.yml`:

 ```
 Lifecycle/